 The local black community sought to find effective leaders and tactics.
 Many debated how best to motivate the white political and business leadership to make changes.
 Some advocated confrontation like CORE (the Congress on Racial Equality).
-Others sought a more patient approach, working with the white power structure, through organizations such as the Urban League.
+Others sought a more patient approach through organizations such as the Urban League.

-But despite these challenges, the black community increasingly made their concerns about discrimination visible.
+Despite these challenges, the black community increasingly made their concerns about discrimination visible.
 Local civil rights groups like the Urban League and the NACCP made progress in their goals.
-Black ministers lent their moral support.
-And slowly, leaders emerged to engage directly as elected officials.
+Black ministers lent their moral support and slowly, leaders emerged to engage directly as elected officials.
 Their struggles laid the basis for the many African-Americans in leadership roles throughout the community today.

-Syracuse’s Urban Renewal plans for the 15th Ward called for the demolition of over 27 city blocks.
-This included most of the buildings that had become familiar “landmarks” for the local African-American community.
+Syracuse’s Urban Renewal plans for the 15th Ward called for the demolition of many of the buildings that had become familiar “landmarks” for the local African-American community.
 To many African-Americans, it seemed a difficult sacrifice, but perhaps necessary to secure better housing and racial integration across the city.
 The picketing in 1963 was aimed at achieving that vision, not to preserve potential historic sites.

 Nationally, historic preservation before the 1960s had focused primarily on preserving landmarks associated with famous white men and their deeds.
 In Syracuse, there was virtually no historic preservation activity until the late 1960s.
 And until very recently, there was little recognition for local buildings associated with black history.